Teach Addition with This Fun DIY Math Game

-This is a super-easy way to teach addition.
-Just make a homemade early math game with large dice, recyclables, and pom poms!
+This DIY math addition game is a super-easy way to teach addition.
+You can make this early math game using large dice, recyclables, and pom poms!

 If you want a really fun way to help your kiddos learn the early math concept of adding, try this fun, hands on game!